-The majority of networking systems sold today includes line cards that process data at speeds of 10 Gbps to 40Gbps, supporting many aggregated slower ports.
-To accommodate the substantial and growing increase in demand for networking communications and applications, networking equipment manufacturers are beginning to produce next-generation systems that run at aggregate speeds of 100 Gbps with plans to scale to thousands of Gbps, or Terabits, per second.
+The majority of networking systems sold and in operation today includes line cards that process data at speeds of 10 Gbps to 40 Gbps, supporting many aggregated slower ports.
+To accommodate the substantial and growing increase in demand for networking communications and applications, networking systems manufacturers are developing and bringing to market next-generation systems that run at aggregate speeds of 100 to 400 Gbps with plans to scale to thousands of Gbps, or Terabits, per second.
 Another major challenge to system designers is what we call the "memory performance barrier."
-Processor performance in applications such as computing and networking have continued to nearly double every 18 months, or even faster, while the performance of memory technology has generally been able to double once every 10 years.
-Existing memory IC solutions based on parallel I/O architecture easily support speeds up to 40 Gbps, but will struggle to meet speeds of 100 Gbps and beyond due to system-level limitations for pin counts, power and performance.
+Processor performance in applications such as computing and networking have continued to nearly double every 18 months, or even sooner, while the performance of memory technology has generally been able to double once every 10 years.
+Existing memory IC solutions based on parallel I/O architecture easily support speeds up to 40 Gbps, but are not optimal for meeting speeds of 100 Gbps and beyond due to system-level limitations for pin counts, power and performance.
 Traditional memory solutions currently used on line cards include both dynamic random access memory, or DRAM, and static random access memory, or SRAM, IC solutions.
-Line cards in networking systems use both specialized, high-performance DRAM ICs, such as reduced-latency DRAM, or RLDRAM, low-latency DRAM, or LLDRAM, and commodity DRAM, such as double data rate, or DDR ICs.
+Line cards in networking systems use both specialized, high-performance DRAM ICs, such as reduced-latency DRAM, or RLDRAM, ow-latency DRAM, or LLDRAM, and commodity DRAM, such as double data rate, or DDR ICs.
 In addition, networking systems use higher-performance SRAM ICs such as quad data rate, or QDR SRAM.
-Substantially all of these DRAM and SRAM memory ICs use parallel interfaces, which are slower than serial interfaces and will be challenged to meet the performance requirements of networking systems greater than 40 Gbps.
+Substantially all of these DRAM and SRAM memory ICs use parallel interfaces, which are slower than serial interfaces and will be challenged to meet the performance requirements of networking systems greater than 100 Gbps.
 The result is a gap between processor and memory performance.
-To meet the higher performance requirements being demanded by the industry, while using current components and architectural approaches, system designers must add more discrete memory ICs to the line cards.
-This results in higher cost and power consumption, the use of mo
+To meet the higher performance requirements being demanded by the industry, while using current components and architectural approaches, system designers must add more discrete memory ICs to the line cards and/or add more embedde consumption, the use of more space on the line cards and additional communication interference between the ICs, which in turn results in additional bandwidth limitation problems.